Matt Brode

-Matthew Brode (born August 16, 2002) is an American professional stock car racing driver who competes part-time in the NASCAR Whelen Modified Tour, driving the No. 96 for Peter Clark Motorsports.
+Matthew Brode (born August 16, 2002) is an American professional stock car racing driver who currently competes part-time in the NASCAR Whelen Modified Tour, driving the No. 96 for Peter Clark Motorsports.
 He is the son of former racing driver Howie Brode, who also competed in the Modified Tour.

 Brode has also competed in the Modified Racing Series and the NASCAR Weekly Series, and is longtime competitor at Riverhead Raceway, having first raced there when he was five years old.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)